edlee123/edlee123/README.md

 ## About Me
-Hi, I'm a AI Solution Engineer delivering solutions for enterprises and startups for over 20 years.
+I'm a AI Solution Engineer delivering solutions for enterprises and startups for over 20 years.
 I look forward to collaborating and helping others in the open-source community.

 ​I've delivered AI solutions including large language models (LLMs), graph, reinforcement learning, cloud services, spanning tech, finance, and healthcare industries.
 Please find a recent selection of my open source work below: